Charmed Kafka

 22.04

-To deploy Charmed Kafka, all you need to do is run the following commands, which will automatically fetch Kafka and Zookeeper charms from Charmhub and deploy them to your model.
-For example, to deploy a 5 Zookeeper unit and 3 Kafka unit cluster, you can simply run
+To deploy Charmed Apache Kafka, all you need to do is run the following commands, which will automatically fetch Apache Kafka and Apache ZooKeeper charms from Charmhub and deploy them to your model.
+For example, to deploy a cluster of five Apache ZooKeeper units and three Apache Kafka units, you can simply run:

 $ juju deploy zookeeper -n 5